Cretan Revolt (1897–1898)

-Conflict ended in 1898 when the insurgents and the Ottoman Empire agreed on a formula presented by the European powers that created an autonomous Crete under the authority of Prince George of Greece that still recognized Ottoman sovereignty.

 Background

 Previous revolts

 The conquest of Crete by the Ottoman Empire ended in 1669 with the capture of Candia.
 Crete then became an Ottoman province.

 In 1821, the Greek War of Independence in 1821 resulted in Greece achieving independence from the Ottoman Empire.
 The majority Greek Christian population of Crete now began aspiring to a union with the new Greek nation.
 The Greek Cretans revolted from 1866 to 1869, in 1878, but were crushed by Ottoman forces.

 Cretan Greek activism

-On February 3, 1895 (Julian), representatives of the Cretan provinces (Apokoronas, Kydoniai, Sphakia, Rethymno and Aghios Vasileios) met in Klema, near Chania.
+On February 3, 1895 (Julian), representatives of the Cretan provinces (Apokoronas, Kydoniai, Sphakia, Rethymno and Agios Vasileios) met in Klema, near Chania.
 They drafted a memorandum to the Government of Greece and several of the so-called Great Powers in Western Europe.
 The representatives called for the Ottomans to appoint a Christian governor for Crete.
 They requested that the European powers put Crete under their protection.
 After the mass killing of Christian Armenians in Anatolia by Ottoman forces in 1895, public opinion in Europe became concerned that a similar catastrophe could happen to the Christian Greek population of Crete, forcing their governments to get involved in the Crete conflict.

 To show goodwill to the European powers, the Ottomans replaced the Muslim governor with a Christian, Alexander Karatheodoris.
 However, the Karathodoris appointment alarmed Muslim Turkish Cretans, who feared rule under the Christian Greek Cretans.
 A pan-Cretan rebel group emerged that massacred Greeks to force his resignation.
 In response, Greek groups organized guerrilla warfare and retaliated against Turks.

 The Cretan assembly also called for the reinstatement of the clauses of the Halepa Pact of 1878, which were favourable to Christians.
 In response, Karatheodoris dissolved the Cretan assembly on June 18, 1895.